4 Reasons Why Palo Azul Tea Can Alleviate Sciatica Pain

-Six different studies concluded in their results that palo azul induced a significant inhibition of inflammation and/or showed anti-inflammatory activity.
-Moreover, several studies show that “extracts in palo azul act as anti-inflammatory agents.”
+Over a dozen studies have shown that palo azul induced a significant inhibition of inflammation and showed anti-inflammatory activity.
+A 2016 study found that palo azul "exhibited significant anti-inflammatory activity."

-One medical study concluded the following: The inhibition (of inflammation) leads to a reduction in pain behavior and inflammation following chronic constriction injury (CCI) of the sciatic nerve.
+One study concluded that “the inhibition of inflammation leads to a reduction in pain behavior and inflammation following chronic constriction injury (CCI) of the sciatic nerve.”

 Another medical article mentions that “any cause of irritation or inflammation of the sciatic nerve can produce the symptoms of sciatica.”

 The Sciatica Clinic explains why inflammation can cause back pain:

 "Inflammation is the body’s natural immune response when injury and infection present.
 This is good.
 However, it’s meant to be a temporary response that deactivates when there is no longer any danger.
 When the body is exposed to various irritants like industrial chemicals, inflammatory foods like sugar, refined carbohydrates, and autoimmune disorders can cause the immune system to go into overdrive.
 Chronic inflammation can develop, causing damage to the cells.
 One consequence of chronic inflammation is back pain.